 Our program is a 4-4-4 community - oriented Family Medicine Residency, located in Mercer County, Pennsylvania 67 miles southeast of Cleveland, OH, 60 miles north of Pittsburgh, Pa. and 89 miles south of Erie, Pa.
 Our graduates serve rural to urban communities in Western Pennsylvania and throughout the United States in fields ranging from traditional primary care, all outpatient, hospitalist, ER, and urgent care.

 The first year provides incoming residents with solid introduction to the breadth and diversity of family medicine.
 It includes a series of inpatient rotations at UPMC Horizon (internal medicine, surgery, obstetrics, and emergency medicine), one month of inpatient pediatrics at UPMC Children’s Hospital of Pittsburgh.

 Call during the intern year is dependent upon the rotation.
-On inpatient medicine, interns take in-house call during the daytime every other weekend.
-In the last six months of the year, you will be asked to cover one weekend in eight on the inpatient service.
+On the inpatient medicine rotation, interns take in-house call during the daytime every other weekend.
+The rest of the intern class alternates for the other weekends.
+Weekend call outside of the inpatient rotation is 1 in 6 weekends.
 During the OB month, interns may take call up to once a week.
-All other rotations do not have assigned call.
+Call can be assigned during inpatient pediatrics at times.

-Residents also spend one half-day session, per week, at our American Osteopathic Association (AOA)-approved Continuity of Care Family Medicine Clinic.
+Residents also spend one half-day session, per week, in the Family Medicine Center.

-The second and third-year curriculum offers a broader array of experiences, along with the required rotations by the AOA, in order to achieve a greater educational experience in medicine and surgery.
+The second and third-year curriculum offers a broader array of experiences, along with the required rotations by the ACGME, in order to achieve a greater educational experience in the depths of family medicine.